Water Intake Calculator

 How Does the Formula Work?

 The water intake calculator determines your optimal daily hydration based on body weight, physical activity level, and climate conditions.
-Proper hydration is essential for virtually every bodily function — from regulating body temperature and transporting nutrients to lubricating joints and flushing waste.
-This tool uses the widely accepted baseline of 33 ml per kilogram of body weight, adjusted for activity intensity and environmental temperature, as recommended by the European Food Safety Authority (EFSA) and supported by research from the Institute of Medicine (IOM).
+Proper hydration is essential for virtually every bodily function; from regulating body temperature and transporting nutrients to lubricating joints and flushing waste.
+This tool scales your target with body weight, using a practical baseline of 33 ml per kilogram adjusted for activity intensity and environmental temperature.
+That per-kilogram rule is a working convention rather than an official recommendation: the European Food Safety Authority (EFSA) sets adequate intakes as fixed amounts instead, 2.5 liters a day for men and 2.0 liters for women, and those figures cover all beverages plus the water contained in food.
 The calculator outputs your daily target in liters, milliliters, standard glasses (250 ml), and water bottles (500 ml), plus an hourly intake rate based on 16 waking hours.

 Daily Water = Weight (kg) × 33 ml/kg × Activity Factor × Climate Factor